To identify which outbound TLS connection truststore is being used by a running IQ Server:

 - If the properties are not present, then inside./info/sysinfo.json look for the line that contains

 java.homeThe value of this property should contain a path to the Java runtime home being used by IQ Server.

 - From the java.home path, you can deduce which of these currently apply to IQ Server:

 java-home/lib/security/jssecacertsis a valid file, trusted certificates for outbound connections IQ Server makes are loaded from here.
 This file does not exist by default but can be created by a user using keytool.

 java-home/lib/security/cacertsexists by default.
-It is pre-loaded with well known public certificate authority root certificates that allow a client program to trust sites which have certificates signed by them.
+It is pre-loaded with well-known public certificate authority root certificates that allow a client program to trust sites that have certificates signed by them.
 If for some reason it is missing, there will be no trusted certificates loaded for IQ Server.

 See our guide for instructions on How to Configure a Custom Truststore for IQ Server.